Samaritanism: Traditional accounts

-Abu l-Fath, who in the 14th century wrote a major work of Samaritan history, comments on Samaritan origins as follows:
+Abu l-Fath, who wrote a major work of Samaritan history in the 14th century, comments on Samaritan origins as follows:

 A terrible civil war broke out between Eli son of Yafni, of the line of Ithamar, and the sons of Pincus (Phinehas), because Eli son of Yafni resolved to usurp the High Priesthood from the descendants of Pincus.
 He used to offer sacrifices on an altar of stones.
 He was 50 years old, endowed with wealth and in charge of the treasury of the Children of Israel. ...

 He offered a sacrifice on the altar, but without salt, as if he were inattentive.
 When the Great High Priest Ozzi learned of this, and found the sacrifice was not accepted, he thoroughly disowned him; and it is (even) said that he rebuked him.

 Thereupon he and the group that sympathized with him, rose in revolt and at once he and his followers and his beasts set off for Shiloh.
 Thus Israel split in factions.
 He sent to their leaders saying to them, Anyone who would like to see wonderful things, let him come to me.
 Then he assembled a large group around him in Shiloh, and built a Temple for himself there; he constructed a place like the Temple [on Mount Gerizim].
 He built an altar, omitting no detail—it all corresponded to the original, piece by piece.

 At this time the Children of Israel split into three factions.
 A loyal faction on Mount Gerizim; a heretical faction that followed false gods; and the faction that followed Eli son of Yafni in Shiloh.

-Further, the Samaritan Chronicle Adler, or New Chronicle, believed to have been composed in the 18th century using earlier chronicles as sources, states:
+Further, the Samaritan New Chronicle or Adler, named after its editor Elkan Nathan Adler (1861–1946), which is believed to have been composed in the 18th century using earlier chronicles as sources, states: